Last Updated: June 18, 2018

 Security of Your Information

 We follow security measures to prevent unauthorized access to your information that is provided to us through our Website.
-Although no system connected through the Internet can be absolutely guaranteed to be secure, we employ generally accepted business practices to secure your information through our Website, network and servers.
+Although no system connected through the Internet can be absolutely guaranteed to be secure, we employ generally accepted business practices to secure your information through our Website, network, and servers.
+We limit access to personal information about you to employees who reasonably need access to it, to provide products or services to you or in order to do their jobs.
+We have appropriate technical and organizational physical, electronic, and procedural safeguards to protect the personal information that you provide to us against unauthorized or unlawful processing and against accidental loss, damage or destruction.

 Our Website is directed to businesses, government agencies and adult individuals who may be interested in our legal services.
 The Website is not intended nor designed to collect personal information from children under 14 years of age or as otherwise provided under the Children’s Online Privacy Act.
 Children under 14 years old should not provide personal information to us.
 We will immediately remove any such personal information from children as soon as we are alerted to the presence of the information.